RougeVader/GDG/README.md

 ---

-This ReadMe file and UI was developed with the help of a conversational AI assistant with referencing from Youtube
+This ReadMe file,Code commenting and UI was developed/made with the help of a conversational AI assistant with referencing from Youtube